-7:30 a. m.-Town Criers-Irving H. Hare, chairman.
-9:00 a. m.-Parade from Station Square to the Green,

-9:30 a. m.-Flag Raising conducted by Forest Hills Post, American Legion, Homer A. Yates, first vice-commander.
-Chorus of children under Mrs. Alexander

-Greene will sing patriotic hymns.

--Costume dancing by a group of children in Hawthorne Park, directed by Miss Dorothy Whyte.

-Patriotic Address by Congressman Arthur M. Free, San Jose, California-Station 10:45 a. m.-Square.

-11:45 a. m.-Children's Games-Directed by Dr. William F. Saybolt-Station Square.
-2:15 p. m.-Ball Game-Chairman, M. M. Davidson-

-Hawthorne Park.

-4:00 p. m.-Fred Stone, Dorothy Stone and a large cast-Walter Hartwig, chairman of program-Olivia Park.
+- 7:30 a. m.-Town Criers-Irving H. Hare, chairman.
+9:00 a. m.-Parade from Station Square to the Green, - with the band leading. -Flag Raising conducted by Forest Hills Post, American Legion, Homer A. Yates, 0:30 a. m.first vice-commander. - Chorus of children under Mrs. Alexander Greene will sing patriotic hymns. -Costume dancing by a group of children in Hawthorne Park, directed by Miss Dorothy - 10:00 a. m.-Whyte. - 10:45 a. m.-Patriotic Address by Congressman Arthur M. Free, San Jose, California-Station Square. - -Children's Games-Directed by Dr. William II :45 a. m.-F. Saybolt-Station Square.
+2:15 p. m.-Ball Game-Chairman, M. M. Davidson- - 2:15 p. m.-Ball Game-Chairman, M. M. Davidson- Hawthorne Park.
+4:00 p. m.-Fred Stone, Dorothy Stone and a large cast-Walter Hartwig, chairman of pro-gram-Olivia Park.
 7:30 p. m.-Dancing for young people under 16.
 9:00 p. m.-Dancing for adults-Chairman, F. M. Knowles-Station Square.

 The very artistic decorations to be erected in Station Square have been designed by John A. Tompkins.
 Mrs. F. M. Knowles will have charge of illumination and police.
 F. M. Knowles is in charge of printing of programs.
-T. J. Mitchell is chairis in charge of printing of programs.
-T. J. Mitchell is chairman of band music and Mrs. G. W. Cunningham is in charge of properties.
+T. J. Mitchell is chair-man of band music and Mrs. G. W. Cunningham is in charge of programs.
+The hurs provident of the association is C. W. of properties.
 The busy president of the association is G. W. Cunningham and the efficient secretary is Arthur N. Penn.
+Checks should be mailed at once to the treasurer, T. J. Mit-

-Checks should be mailed at once to the treasurer, T. J. Mitchell, 100 Puritan Avenue.
+Checks should be malled at once to the treasurer, 1.
+J. Inn-chell, 100 Puritan Avenue.
 Mrs. Alexander Greene urges that all children of Forest Hills, between the ages of 8 and 15 meet her in the Social Room of the Church-in-the-Gardens next Monday evening, June 16, at 7 p. m., to rehearse for the singing of patriotic hymns at the Flag Pole on July 4.